prototypefund/reproducible-website/contribute/salsa.md

 ### 7. Add an SSH key

-Finally, to push directly to our repositories you will need to add your SSH key to your *Salsa* account settings.
+Finally, to push directly to our Git repositories you will need to add your SSH key to your *Salsa* account settings.
 You can do this by visiting **[salsa.debian.org/profile/keys](https://salsa.debian.org/profile/keys)**:

 ![](/images/contribute/salsa/09.png)